SimoAntikainen/ai-agent-demo/README.md

 Agents intelligently route queries to the right tools based on context.

 Agent Tools:

-🔍 web_search
-Perform Google-style keyword searches using a Serper API integration.
+* 🔍 web_search: Perform Google-style keyword searches using a Serper API integration.

-🌐 search_the_internet
-Scrape and read content from any public website URL.
+* 🌐 search_the_internet: Scrape and read content from any public website URL.
 It returns clean, human-readable page content.

-💬 reviews_vector_database
-Retrieve real book reviews written by users.
+* 💬 reviews_vector_database: Retrieve real book reviews written by users.
 These reviews are stored in a vector database (*Zilliz*) and embedded using OpenAI embeddings.
 Reviews include user opinions, summaries, themes, and direct quotes.

-📊 call_sql_database_agent
-Query a structured SQL database containing information about books, pricing, stock, and sales data.
+* 📊 call_sql_database_agent: Query a SQL database containing information about books, pricing, stock, and sales data.
 Powered by an internal agent that knows how to construct and run SQL queries against SQLite.

+## Running the project

-## Requirements
+### Requirements

 You need to have *Python 3.10+* installed on your system to install the neccessary packages.